How to Get ISO 27001 Certified: A Practical Starting Guide

 Step 2: Pick a small number of "fix first" journeys.

-Prioritise workflows that generate lots of tickets, involve multiple tools, or are critical to business outcomes: for example, onboarding a new hire across HRIS, Microsoft 365, and identity; raising a purchase request and getting it approved; creating and progressing a Salesforce opportunity; using Copilot safely in Outlook and Teams.
+Prioritise workflows that generate the most tickets, involve multiple tools, or are critical to business outcomes.
+Good candidates include: onboarding a new hire across HRIS, Microsoft 365, and identity; raising and approving a purchase request; creating and progressing a Salesforce opportunity; and using Copilot safely in Outlook and Teams.

 Step 3: Design both the workflow and the guidance.

 Sometimes tickets reveal a training gap; sometimes they expose a bad process.
-Use what you see to simplify screens, remove unnecessary steps, or standardise tools before you write more help.
-Only then add in‑app guidance that reflects the streamlined reality.
-Articles like this introduction to digital adoption are useful for aligning everyone on principles before you dive into content.
+Use what you find to simplify screens, remove unnecessary steps, or standardise tools before writing more help content.
+Only then add in-app guidance that reflects the streamlined reality.
+This introduction to digital adoption is useful for aligning everyone on principles before you dive into content creation.

 Step 4: Launch quietly, measure loudly.

 Deploy guides to a subset of users or business units first.
-After a few weeks, compare ticket volumes, handling times, and error rates between guided and non‑guided groups.
-If you have a SaaS management platform in place, also check whether overlapping tools for that journey are still being used, as described in resources like this SaaS governance article from SRA.
+After a few weeks, compare ticket volumes, handling times, and error rates between guided and non-guided groups.
+If you have a SaaS management platform in place, also check whether overlapping tools for that journey are still being used.

 Step 5: Iterate and expand.